Methods of explainable-AI (ex-AI)

 MOTIVATION for this course:

-Methods of explainable AI is a natural offspring of the iML lectures the years before: A huge motivation for us in continuing to study our interactive Machine Learning (iML) concept – with a human in the loop (see our project page) – is that modern AI/machine learning models (see the difference AI-ML) are often considered to be “black-boxes” – which is of course not quite true.
-However, a serious drawback is that such models have no explicit declarative knowledge representation, hence have difficulty in generating the required explanatory structures – the context – which considerably limits the achievement of their full potential .
-Most of all an end-user, e.g. an expert decision maker (e.g. a medical doctor) is not interested in the internals of any model, she/he wants to retrace a result on demand in an human understandable and usable way.
-Consequently, usability receives a new renaissance.
+Methods of explainable AI is a natural offspring of the interactive Machine Learning (iML) courses and the decision making courses held over the years before.
+A huge motivation for us in continuing to study our iML concept – with a human in the loop (see our project page) – is that modern AI/machine learning models (see the difference AI-ML) are often considered to be “black-boxes” ; whilst this is not completely true, however, even if we understand the underlying mathematical principles it is difficult to re-enact and to answer the question of why a certain machine decision has been reached.
+A general serious drawback is that such models have no explicit declarative knowledge representation, hence have difficulty in generating the required explanatory structures – the context – which considerably limits the achievement of their full potential .
+Most of all an end-user, e.g. an expert decision maker (e.g. a medical doctor) is not interested in the internals of any model, she/he wants to retrace a result on demand in both an human understandable and usable way.
+Consequently, AI usability receives also a new renaissance within the engineering field.

 GOAL of this course

 Explainability is motivated due to lacking transparency of so-called black-box approaches, which do not foster trust and acceptance of AI generally and ML specifically.
-Rising legal and privacy aspects, e.g. with the new European General Data Protection Regulations (which come into effect in May 2018) will make black-box approaches difficult to use in Business, because they often are not able to explain why a machine decision has been made (see explainable AI).
+Rising legal and privacy aspects, e.g. with the new European General Data Protection Regulations (which is now in effect since May 2018) will make black-box approaches difficult to use in Business, because they often are not able to explain why a machine decision has been made (see explainable AI).

-Consequently, the field of Explainable AI is emerging because raising legal, ethical, and social aspects make it mandatory to enable – on request – a human to understand and to explain why a machine decision has been made [see Wikipedia on Explainable Artificial Intelligence] (Note: that does not mean that it is always necessary to explain everything and all – but to be able to explain it if necessary – e.g. for general understanding, for teaching, for learning, for research – or in court – or even on demand by a citizen – right of explanabiltiy).
+Consequently, the field of Explainable AI is recently gaining international awareness and interest (see the news blog), because raising legal, ethical, and social aspects make it mandatory to enable – on request – a human to understand and to explain why a machine decision has been made [see Wikipedia on Explainable Artificial Intelligence] (Note: that does not mean that it is always necessary to explain everything and all – but to be able to explain it if necessary – e.g. for general understanding, for teaching, for learning, for research – or in court – or even on demand by a citizen – right of explanabiltiy).

 Research students of Computer Science who are interested in knowledge discovery/data mining by following the idea of iML-approaches, i.e. human-in-the-loop learning systems.
 This is a cross-disciplinary computer science topic and highly relevant for the application in complex domains, such as health, biomedicine, paleontology, biology and in safetycritical domains e.g. cyberdefense.